-Do you want to influence the BMA and have a say on how your profession is run?
+Do you want to learn more about influencing the BMA and how members have a say on how your profession is run?
 If you haven’t participated in BMA work before, the committee visitors scheme is a chance to experience what it’s like to serve on a committee and contribute to the future of the profession.

 Taking part in the scheme encouraged me to nominate myself as the committee's UCL representative, and I was successful.
 The scheme is a great way to try out the committee system, to see if it is something you would like to be part of.